COMPLEX REGIONAL PAIN SYNDROME (CRPS)

 Anyone can get CRPS after an injury to their arm or leg or other part of the body.

 If someone has already had CRPS they are more likely to get it again with another injury.
-There may also be a genetic link to the occurrence of CRPS in families.
+There may also be a genetic link and CRPS can occur in families.

-CRPS occurs in about 5:100,000 people.
+CRPS occurs in about 5:100,000 people and affects females about 4 times more than males.
 The upper limbs are generally more affected than lower limbs.
 The arm is affected in 60% of cases and the leg in 40%.
 It can affect more than one limb and can even appear on the opposite limb.

 CRPS SYMPTOMS